-Respondents in the Great Place to Work/Johns Hopkins study consistently experienced significant gaps in purpose and connections—two areas needed to flourish at work.
+Respondents in the Great Place To Work/Johns Hopkins employee wellbeing research study consistently experienced significant gaps in purpose and connections—two areas needed to flourish at work.
 Nearly half reported not finding meaning in their work, while 39% felt their work does not make a difference.
 Thirty-five percent didn’t feel a sense of belonging and one-quarter felt lonely at work.
 And it’s even tougher for employees from marginalized communities.
 Employees are 9% more likely to feel lonely at work if they identify as part of a marginalized group based on their ethnic origin, race, color, religious beliefs, or place of birth.

 When employees then ask themselves, “Why do I work here?” and can’t come up with a good answer or don’t feel connected to their employer, they’ll walk out the front door.

 But that’s not the case for the majority of employees at the 100 Best Companies to Work For, who feel a sense of purpose and experience authentic and caring connections.
-According to Great Place to Work research:
+According to Great Place To Work research:

 - 9 out of 10 feel cared for